• Employee

 The company is registered

-This means that the company still exists.
-However, the company may already have taken steps to deregister, so you should do some further research by following the steps below.
+This implies that the company is still operational.
+However, the company may already have taken steps to deregister, so you should do additional research by following the steps below.

 Step 1: Search ASIC Published Notices